jonathanvila/spring-petclinic/migration.md

    2. Putting the Query inside the method
    3. Converting the interface into a Class
 9. Converting Entity to PanacheEntity
-10. When we want to implament a cacheable *findAll* method we have issues
+10. When we want to implement a cacheable *findAll* method we have issues
     1. because findAll is already implemented and doesnt have a List\<T\> as return type
     2. for the moment renamed to find_All
+11. Added JUnit 5